 EXCEPT AS PROVIDED ABOVE, IN NO EVENT WILL TRIPP LITE BE LIABLE FOR DIRECT, INDIRECT, SPECIAL, INCIDENTAL OR CONSEQUENTIAL DAMAGES ARISING OUT OF THE USE OF THIS PRODUCT, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 Specifically, TRIPP LITE is not liable for any costs, such as lost profits or revenue, loss of equipment, loss of use of equipment, loss of software, loss of data, costs of substitutes, claims by third parties, or otherwise.

 Tripp Lite has a policy of continuous improvement.
 Specifications are subject to change without notice.
-Photos and illustrations may differ slightly from actual products.

-1111 W. 35th Street, Chicago, IL 60609 USA • tripplite.com/support
+1111 W. 35th Street, Chicago, IL 60609 USA • www.tripplite.com/support